-Here’s a peak at the future form of visual engagement with digital models of all kinds, the future of attentive focus, and the future of technical drawing.
+Here’s a peek at the future form of visual engagement with digital models of all kinds, the future of attentive focus, and the future of technical drawing.
 A new TGN demo.
 Note the controlled visual interplay, the introspection at multiple levels (side to side, and between model and overlay).
 After the demo stops you can imagine the back and forth interplay continues… Use your imagination!

 The idea is that these features (TGN) are for ALL apps, for every developer willing to deploy open source TGN in their modeling or drawing apps…